How to Cut Gutters and Downspouts: A Step-by-Step Guide

 • Aluminum Gutters:

-• Durability: Lightweight yet resistant to rust.
+• Durability: Lightweight and resistant to rust.

-• Aesthetics: Available in various colors.
+• Aesthetics: Available in a variety of colors.

 • Vinyl Gutters: